radhigulati/prework_instructions/instructions.md

 $ cd ~/.ssh
 $ rm ~/.ssh/github_rsa.pub
 ```
 3. When you're prompted to **"Enter a file in which to save the key,"** press Enter.
 This accepts the default file location.

-4. Press ENTER when prompted for passphrase (you will not need one)
+Do not type in a password!

-5. Copy the SSH key to your clipboard.
+4. Copy the SSH key to your clipboard.
 To do that type this command
 ```
 $ pbcopy < ~/.ssh/id_rsa.pub
 ```
 **Note** Once you type in the above command, the key will be copied to your clipboard.
-You can test it my pasting the key into a notepad.
+You can test it by pasting the key into a notepad.

 6. In the upper-right corner of any page in GitHub, click your profile photo, then click Settings.